matze-dd/Tex2txt/README.md

     - characters with special meaning in regular expressions, e.g. '\*', may need to be escaped; see for example declaration of macro \\hspace
 - argument `args`:
-    - string that codes argument sequence
+    - string that encodes argument sequence
     - A: a mandatory \{...\} argument
     - O: an optional \[...\] argument
     - P: a mandatory \[...\] argument, see for instance macro \\cite